Skip to main content

 • Communication interface, select: USB (on PA11/PA12)

-• Press Q key, and when Save configuration appears, press Y key
+• Press the Q key, Save configuration will appear, then press the Y key

-• The configuration should now be saved and you should exit to the command line interface
+• The configuration should now be saved and exited back to the command line interface

-• Input make -j4 to start compilation, it takes some time
+• Enter make -j4 to start the compilation, which will take some time

-• If the following content is output, the compilation is successful
+• If the following content is output at the end, the compilation was successful

 Linking out/klipper.elf